1997–98 Atlanta Hawks season: Off-season

+Regular season

 The Hawks got off to a fast start by winning their first eleven games of the regular season.
-However, after a 19–5 start, they struggled losing seven straight games between December and January, but then won six straight afterwards, and held a 29–20 record at the All-Star break.
-The Hawks won eight of their final eleven games of the season, finishing in fourth place in the Central Division with a solid 50–32 record, and earning the fifth seed in the Eastern Conference; the team qualified for the NBA playoffs for the sixth consecutive year.
+However, after a 19–5 start to the season, the team struggled posting a seven-game losing streak between December and January, but then posted a six-game winning streak afterwards, and later on held a 29–20 record at the All-Star break.
+In February, head coach Lenny Wilkens changed the team's starting lineup, replacing Christian Laettner at power forward with sixth man Alan Henderson for the remainder of the season.
+The Hawks won eight of their final eleven games of the season, and finished in fourth place in the Central Division with a solid 50–32 record, earning the fifth seed in the Eastern Conference; the team qualified for the NBA playoffs for the sixth consecutive year.

-Dikembe Mutombo averaged 13.4 points, 11.4 rebounds and 3.4 blocks per game, and was named the NBA Defensive Player of the Year for the second consecutive year, and was also named to the All-NBA Third Team, and to the NBA All-Defensive First Team, while Steve Smith led the Hawks in scoring averaging 20.1 points per game.
-In addition, Alan Henderson averaged 14.3 points and 6.4 rebounds per game, after replacing Christian Laettner as the team's starting power forward at mid-season, and was named the NBA Most Improved Player of the Year, while Laettner provided the team with 13.8 points and 6.6 rebounds per game, and Mookie Blaylock contributed 13.2 points, 6.7 assists and 2.6 steals per game, but struggled shooting .269 in three-point field goal percentage, and was named to the NBA All-Defensive Second Team.
-Meanwhile, Tyrone Corbin provided with 10.2 points and 1.3 steals per game, while off the bench, Eldridge Recasner contributed 9.3 points per game, and Brown averaged 5.0 points per game.
+Steve Smith averaged 20.1 points and 4.0 assists per game, while Henderson averaged 14.3 points and 6.4 rebounds per game, and was named the NBA Most Improved Player of the Year, and Laettner provided the team with 13.8 points and 6.6 rebounds per game.
+In addition, Dikembe Mutombo provided with 13.4 points, 11.4 rebounds and 3.4 blocks per game, and was named the NBA Defensive Player of the Year for the second consecutive year; he was also named to the All-NBA Third Team, and to the NBA All-Defensive First Team.
+Meanwhile, Mookie Blaylock contributed 13.2 points, 6.7 assists and 2.6 steals per game, but struggled shooting .269 in three-point field-goal percentage, and was named to the NBA All-Defensive Second Team, and Tyrone Corbin averaged 10.2 points and 1.3 steals per game.
+Off the bench, Eldridge Recasner contributed 9.3 points per game, while Gray contributed 7.6 points per game, but only played just 30 games due to a sprained right foot injury, and was suspended indefinitely for missing medical appointments, and Brown averaged 5.0 points per game.

 During the NBA All-Star weekend at Madison Square Garden in New York City, New York, Mutombo and Smith were both selected for the 1998 NBA All-Star Game, as members of the Eastern Conference All-Star team; it was Smith's first and only All-Star appearance.
-Blaylock also finished tied in fifth place in Defensive Player of the Year voting.
-However, in the 1998 NBA playoffs, the Hawks lost in four games to the Charlotte Hornets in the Eastern Conference First Round, despite a 32-point margin in a Game 3 home win over the Hornets, 96–64 at the Georgia Dome.
+Blaylock finished tied in fifth place in Defensive Player of the Year voting.
 The Hawks finished 24th in the NBA in home-game attendance, with an attendance of 610,615 at the Georgia Dome, and the Alexander Memorial Coliseum during the regular season.
-Following the season, Laettner was traded to the Detroit Pistons, while Recasner and Brown both signed as free agents with the Charlotte Hornets, and Anderson was released to free agency.